unicrons/github-actions-playground/workshop/pipeline_scan/README.md

 This workshop module focuses on scanning the pipeline configuration itself for security vulnerabilities and misconfigurations.

-## What is Pipeline Security Scanning?
+## Why is Pipeline Security important?

+Many organizations overlook the pipeline as a potential attack surface.
+Malicious actors know that compromising your CI/CD system can grant them access to source code, privileged credentials, and even the ability to inject malicious code into your production systems without being detected by application security tools.

 Pipeline security scanning analyzes your CI/CD workflows, configurations, and automation scripts to identify security risks in your deployment process.
-This is crucial because compromised pipelines can lead to supply chain attacks.

 ## Common Pipeline Security Issues